jnehlmeier/gwt-widgets/README.md

 - `com.google.gwt.[cell,view,user.cellview]`: Cell Widgets included
 - `com.google.gwt.editor.ui.client`: Editor Adapters for HasText / ValueBoxBase, as well as ValueBoxEditorDecorator
 - `com.google.gwt.user.DOM.gwt.xml`: DOM and Event related classes included
+- `com.google.gwt.user.client.TakesValue`: needs to exist in some project and is mostly used by widgets
+- `com.google.gwt.editor.client.adapters.TakesValueEditor`: needs to exist in some project and is mostly used by widgets